No. 11 (Scottish) Commando: History

 Formed in June 1940 from volunteers from Scottish regiments under the command of Lieutenant Colonel Richard Pedder; in February 1941, it became part of Layforce and adopted the designation of 'C' Battalion.
-Deploying to the Middle East, they were sent to Cyprus to garrison the island before being sent to Syria, where they participated in Operation Exporter.
+Deploying to the Middle East, they were sent to Cyprus to garrison the island before being sent to Lebanon, where they participated in Operation Exporter.

-After suffering heavy casualties in the Battle of the Litani River, fighting against the Vichy French, to secure a crossing over the Litani River, the unit returned to Cyprus before it was disbanded along with the rest of Layforce.
+After suffering heavy casualties in the Battle of the Litani River, fighting against the Vichy French, to secure a crossing over the Litani River in Lebanon, the unit returned to Cyprus before it was disbanded along with the rest of Layforce.
 Afterwards many of its men were transferred to Middle East Commando, where they formed No. 3 Troop under Lieutenant Colonel Geoffrey Keyes.

 In November 1941, these men carried out a raid on Beda Littoria, in Libya as part of Operation Flipper, with the purpose of capturing Erwin Rommel in his headquarters.
 The raid was a failure, Keyes was killed in a fire fight at Sidi Rafa and only a handful of the men managed to escape to British lines.
 For his part in the raid, Keyes received the Victoria Cross posthumously.
 After this raid the commando role changed and No. 11 Commando along with Layforce was disbanded, due mainly to a shortage of manpower.